cabelo/oneapi-antispoofing/README.md

 ### Prepare ambient

-Install the openCV and oneVPL library and set up the oneapi development environment as in the example below.
+Install the openCV and oneVPL library, set up the oneapi development environment as in the example below.

 ``` bash
 $ source /opt/intel/oneapi/setvars.sh